Youth Arts grant

 - include teaching artist(s) with at least one year of experience working with the project age group and art/cultural form(s); AND

-- be an artist(s), arts/cultural organization, youth-service agency, or a degree-granting institution.
+- be an artist(s), arts/cultural organization, youth-service agency, or a degree-granting institution and submit ONE project per degree-granting institution.

 - Preference is given to applicants that are based in or are residents of Seattle.